 Artistic distractions are the bane of my life at the moment, but I allow myself to be pulled in this or that direction as I search for my true calling as an artist.

-So instead of working on the figurine, these brooches appeared.
+So instead of working on the figurine, these brooches became my focus.
 They are experimental of course, but I do love their little whimsical faces.

 My art room looks like a production line with paper clay brooches in various stages of completion spread out all over the counter and the worktable.